SummerThing!: Chart performance

 "SummerThing!" has charted at number 8 on the Hot Dance/Electronic Songs, shifting 8,000 downloads and 679,000 streams in America that week.
 It has also peaked at number 25 on the Dutch Singles Chart, number 70 on the Austrian Singles Chart, number 17 on the Netherlands Singles Chart, number 8 on the French Singles Chart, number 65 on the Swedish Singles Chart, number 72 on the Japan Hot 100 Singles and number 27 on the Mainstream Top 40.

 Critical reception

 John Cameron of We've Got This Covered noted that the song's first drop "clashes significantly with Mike Taylor's sing-songy lyrics, driving the point home that sometimes an artist just needs to be comfortable with who they are and not stretch out their creative process too much if they don't have the time to do it right".

-Critical reception
+In popular culture

-In summer 2015, McDonalds used the song on its TV ad, advertising its Double Combo that costed only $2.50.
+In the summer of 2015, McDonalds used the song on its TV ad, advertising its Double Combo that costed only $2.50.